EricLam404/CodeFest/README.md

 Paste in the enviroment keys from the google doc
 Run ```npm install``` to install all the latest packages
 Run ```npm run dev``` to run the website

+## Next steps / ideas
+[ ] Allow user to schedule study sessions to find optimal learning times
+[ ] Friends list to add buddies
+[ ] Add pear learning where multiple students can share their schedules and find a time to study together
+[ ] Send reminders to study and/or motivational messages through email
+[ ] AI creates quizzes that adapt in difficulty based on the student’s performance
+[ ] Use AI to analyze a student's strengths and weaknesses based on quiz / flashcard performance and create a customized study plan based on that
+[ ] A dashboard to display such info
+[ ] Generate a report based on their learning habits, topics they studied and their performances on each of the topics
+[ ] Allowing user to export such report as a pdf